 As per the Missouri Court standards, the Guardian ad Litem is appointed to protect the best interests of the child or children while at the same time conducting investigations that can help protect the interest of the child/children.
 The Guardian ad Litem can cross-examine and question the child or anyone having relevant information on the child and their well-being.

 The Guardian ad Litem gets access to all school and medical records about the child.
 Based on the results of the investigation, he is expected to make recommendations to the court about the child’s custody and living arrangements, visitation, support, schooling, relationships, and many other aspects of the child’s daily life that can make an impact on the well-being of the child.
 The Guardian ad Litem also has the power to subpoena a witness to testify in court or at a deposition.

 Appointing a Guardian Ad Litem

 When a court appoints a Guardian ad Litem, it can order the parents to bear the fees of Guardian ad Litem.
-Therefore it is essential that both parties clearly understand and discuss the need for appointing Guardian ad Litem.
-The appointment allows an individual to legally gain access to all relevant information, set aside the decisions of the parents and then make decisions regarding the children.
+Therefore, it is essential that both parties clearly understand and discuss the need for appointing a Guardian ad Litem.
+The appointment allows an individual to gain access to all relevant information legally, set aside the parents’ decisions, and then make decisions regarding the children.
 It is therefore advised that parents seeking divorce try to resolve custody and visitation issues and provide the court with a clear child support plan with the help of their respective lawyers.

 St. Louis Divorce Attorneys

-Our team of experienced divorce attorneys and aides assist our clients with these difficult decisions and help them choose the grounds that are most relevant to their case.
-In the midst of so much emotional upheaval, it can be difficult for the petitioner to face these types of choices.
+Our team of experienced divorce attorneys and aides assist our clients with these difficult decisions and help them choose the most relevant grounds for their case.
+Amid so much emotional upheaval, it can be difficult for the petitioner to face these choices.
 Our team of considerate attorneys will be there to help see you through these rough times.